waldiez/py/README.md

 ## Known Conflicts

-- **autogen-agentchat**: This package conflicts with `ag2`.
+- **autogen-agentchat**: This package conflicts with `ag2` / `pyautogen`.
 Ensure that `autogen-agentchat` is uninstalled before installing `waldiez`.
 If you have already installed `autogen-agentchat`, you can uninstall it with the following command:

   ```shell
   pip uninstall autogen-agentchat -y